userver-framework/userver/scripts/docs/en/userver/tutorial/production_service.md

 * Experiments
   * Should be a way to turn on/off arbitrary functionality without restarting the service
 * Metrics and Logs
+* Functional testing

-In this tutorial we will show a configuration of a typical production ready service.
+This tutorial shows a configuration of a typical production ready service.

 ## Before you start